Spring Grove Experiment: Historical context

 In 1953, Canadian researchers studied the use of LSD to treat alcoholism.
 It was found that those who treated their condition with LSD recovered more quickly than those who used a conventional treatment.

 In the early 1960s in Psychedelic Research Institute in Prague, Czechoslovakia, Stanislav Grof tested the value of LSD in treatment of psychologically ill patients.
 His goal was to observe the effect of psychedelics on the psychology of terminally-ill cancer patients.
-Grof would later be involved in research at the Spring Grove Clinic.
+Grof would later be involved in research at the Spring Grove Research Department.

 Psychedelic research at Spring Grove

-Experiments at Spring Grove Clinic began in the 1950s at the Spring Grove State Hospital, however the first official Spring Grove Experiment began in 1963.
-Many of the patients who took part in these experiments federally funded by the National Institute of Mental Health (NIMH) were admitted against their own wishes.
-Over the course of the experiments, over 700 people were treated with LSD; however, no more than six to eight patients were treated at a time.
+Experiments at Spring Grove Research Department began in the 1950s at the Spring Grove State Hospital; however, the first official Spring Grove Experiment began in 1963.
+Over the course of the experiments, over 700 people were treated with LSD; no more than six to eight patients were treated at a time.